hexian000/kcptun-libev/README.md

 - As long as `MAJOR` remains unchanged, the versions should speak a compatible protocol.

-- As long as `MAJOR.MINOR` remains unchanged, later versions should compatible with working configuration files from previous versions.
+- As long as `MAJOR.MINOR` remains unchanged, later versions should be compatible with working configuration files from previous versions.

 ## Build
 ### Dependencies